Much on the line in upcoming appeals court hearing on right to work ballot measure

 Workers who are collecting signatures for the ballot referendum must have copies of the full text of the measure and the summary attached to signature pages.
 The summaries presented to people being asked to sign the petitions include the same language originally approved by Secretary of State Ashcroft.

 To change the wording, he would have to sign off on the rewrite from circuit court Judge Green.
-Ashcroft, a Republican, has not approved the rewrite as he’s appealing to have thrown out.
+Ashcroft, a Republican, would be unlikely to approve the rewrite as he’s appealing to have it thrown out.

 Louis says some union opponents have tried to interfere with the signature gathering process.
 “We’ve had some attempts by people to confuse voters and try to process a sign-off sheet that wasn’t the real thing, to trick people into believing that they had already signed, and they hadn’t.”